samvv/dotty/README.md

 ### `dotty list`

-A small utility to list what exactly is stored in the staging area.
+A small utility to list what exactly is stored in the latest commit.

 ## License